Caffeine and Dry Eye

 What is the link between caffeine and dry eyes?

 The link between caffeine and dry eyes is a topic of interest for many people who rely on caffeinated beverages to stay alert and focused throughout the day.
-Be aware, caffeine is a natural diuretic, meaning it can cause the body to lose more water through increased urination.
-This dehydration may extend to the eyes, leading to dryness and irritation.
-Additionally, excessive caffeine consumption can disrupt the body’s natural hydration balance, further exacerbating the issue.
-However, dry eye syndrome, as a recurring disease, is not considered to be caused by caffeine.
+Caffeine is a natural diuretic, meaning it can cause the body to lose more water through increased urination, but there is often more water gained than lost, for example, from coffee, negating a dehydration effect, and contributing to greater hydration instead.
+However, when a dehydration effect does present, whatever the cause may be, it can lead to dryness and irritation of the eyes.
+But keep in mind, dry eye syndrome, as a recurring disease, is not considered to be caused by caffeine.

 Is caffeine a major cause for dry eye?